Beza Fellows

 FELLOW OF CULTURE

 Nathan Gill, Ph.D., earned his doctorate from Hillsdale College in 2018, and has served as an Academic Dean and high school history teacher in New York.
 He is a writer as well as a teacher and is fascinated by the history of Protestantism’s engagement with the liberal arts tradition, particularly in New England, the early American republic and the wider Anglo-American world.
-He loves the scenery, culture and history of the Northeast, and seeks to renew the classical tradition that has long lain dormant there.
+Dr. Gill loves the scenery, culture and history of the Northeast, and seeks to renew the classical tradition that has long lain dormant there.
 His work has appeared at Public Discourse, American Reformer, and in various academic publications.
 He and his wife Madeline have three children.

 -